 - Applying for a penalty abatement

-After a Michigan tax audit, you have 60 days to file a written request with the Michigan Treasury for an informal appeals conference.
+After a State tax audit, you only have a certain number of days to file a written request with the Treasury Department for an informal appeals conference.
 There are time limits to other kinds of appeals.
-If you miss all of the appeals deadline, it is still possible to get Michigan to re-open your audit and correct your balance at any time, but only in cases involving a clear error.
+If you miss all of the appeals deadline, it is still possible to get your state to re-open your audit and correct your balance at any time, but only in cases involving a clear error.

 Don’t wait one more day.
-If you want to appeal your audit, contact us immediately to speak to a qualified, Detroit, Michigan IRS tax audit lawyer to talk about how we can help.
+If you want to appeal your audit, contact us immediately to speak to a qualified, state and IRS tax audit lawyer to talk about how we can help.